It's a Community Thing

 We have 7 Fulltime staff, a 20-strong team of coaches and a large number of volunteers who reach out into the community.

-AFC Wimbledon Foundation's Executive Director, Kay Skelton says that “the work of the Foundation in the local community epitomises the Dons' ethos; it now serves as one of the main providers of football coaching for kids in Merton and Kingston.
+AFC Wimbledon Foundation's Executive Director, Philip Rudling says that “the work of the Foundation in the local community epitomises the Dons' ethos; it now serves as one of the main providers of football coaching for kids in Merton and Kingston.
 It’s my job to lead the foundation team and harness the power of sport, in particular football, to engage the whole community and change lives.
 We are passionate about ensuring everyone has access to our projects regardless of their background

 "We are now working regularly in 30 schools, providing over 6000 hours of activity to approximately 25,500 of our community every year.
 With huge ambitions to grow those numbers in the future.
 The activities include Saturday morning and holiday courses, Walking Football sessions for over 50's, we also have London's first female-only Down's Syndrome team, child health project, a successful Apprenticeship scheme the newly launched Traineeships programme."